 Is PPC Right For My Business?

-Pay Per Click marketing (or PPC for short) has become a huge part of the digital marketing strategy for many businesses and spans a range of platforms and formats.
+Pay-Per-Click marketing (or PPC for short) has become a huge part of the digital marketing strategy for many businesses and spans a range of platforms and formats.
 From standard search campaigns to Youtube and Display, PPC can ensure that your business is highly visible all across the web.
 But is it the ideal option for everyone and when should you consider adding PPC to your digital marketing strategy?

 When you want results quickly

-The one thing, above all others, that pay per click marketing guarantees is clicks.
+The one thing, above all others, that pay-per-click marketing guarantees is clicks.
 With the right budget, keywords, bids and ads, any site can begin appearing in paid search results and start generating clicks from the moment their campaigns are activated.

 Time doesn’t need to be spent developing domain authority and climbing up organic rankings, instead, you apply a good PPC strategy and watch the visits flood in.
 This makes PPC a perfect option for new domains that want to build up consistent traffic from the word go.

-You already have a strong SEO & content strategy or want to bolster it
+Do you already have a strong SEO & content strategy or want to bolster it

 Now, just because PPC can deliver and develop traffic quicker than SEO does not mean it should be neglected.
 The most effective PPC campaigns will always have a strong SEO and content strategy behind them.

-A site that is well optimised to your keywords and ranks well organically will pay less per click, have a higher clickthrough rate and have a higher conversion rate.
+A site that is well-optimised to your keywords and ranks well organically will pay less per click, have a higher clickthrough rate and have a higher conversion rate.
 In return for this, your SEO strategy will benefit from the increased website traffic and data it gets from paid visits.

 PPC and SEO, when properly managed, create the perfect ecosystem for one another to succeed.